austinddeshong97/SWDnD/Campaigns/Campaign01/Session_001.md

 `The players will hopefully find the holo message from the Grand Inquisitor regarding the holocrons and Cal Kestus before leaving.
-If not, have them hear a call when passing by the storage room.`
+If they don't find the holocrons, have them hear a call when passing by the storage room.`

 `They will also hopefully steal three of the speeders to get back to Totora, where they will open the bay doors, board their ship and depart`

-`If more time is needed, have them be pursued by 3 TIE Fighters`
+`If more time is needed, have them be pursued by 3 TIE Fighters, but only if they don't talk their way out of the cell`

 `Have the players decide where to go next and end session`